Conforto HR, 5 RBIs helps Mets beat Orioles 9-4 to end skid - WHIZ News

 Mets: 3B J.D.
 Davis started at DH, in part because he’s still nursing a sore hip but mostly because manager Luis Rojas wanted to get a look at Frazier in the field. … Rojas said he has “no idea” how long LHP Steven Matz (shoulder) and RH reliever Dellin Betances (lat tightness) will be out.
 Both went on the injured list Aug.
 30.

-Orioles: 2B Hanser Alberto missed a second straight game with a jammed knee.
+Orioles: First baseman Renato Núñez hurt his hamstring during the game and is day-to-day, Hyde said. … 2B Hanser Alberto missed a second straight game with a jammed knee.
 The injury occurred Monday against Toronto.

 UP NEXT